 - All-Star: 6 times

-Lafleur’s combination of speed, skill, and vision made him a constant threat on the ice.
-He retired in 1971 as one of the NHL’s best hockey players of all time.
+Lafleur’s speed, skill, and vision made him a constant threat on the ice.
+He retired in 1971 as one of the NHL’s best hockey players ever.

 Career Stats of Guy Lafleur